andresgonzalezfornell/TFM/README.md

 	- Linux or Mac OS X
 	- 32bits system architecture or higher
 	- C++11 compiler or higher
+    - FTTw3 libraries (install it in http://www.fftw.org/)
 	- Qt libraries (only for interface)

 HOW TO BUILD
+Before install you need to meet the prerequisites.

 	- commandline
 		In files folder, execute the following commands on the terminal: